-Although the first Dopp kits were made of leather, they’re now made in a variety of materials including leather, plastic, ballistic nylon, canvas and more.
-For environmentally conscious travelers, some are made of recycled materials.
+Although the first Dopp kits were made of leather, they’re now made in a variety of materials, including leather, plastic, ballistic nylon, canvas and more.

 Ballistic nylon often turns out to be one of the most rip-proof and durable fabrics; it’s also easy to clean and generally lighter than leather.
 Canvas and plastic kits may not last as long but they’re also not as expensive.

 Also, be sure to look at the material inside and make sure it’s resistant to spills and stains.